EFForg/https-everywhere/doc/updateJSONSpec.md

 separate hard-coded URL.

-The extension should check for ruleset updates when the browser is started, and then again every 3 (subject to change) hours.
-If an attempt to fetch or verify an update fails, the extension should request `update.json` again every 5 + R minutes, where R is a random number between 0 and 5.
+The extension should check for ruleset updates when the browser is started, and then again every 10800000 milliseconds (3 hours).
+If an attempt to fetch or verify an update fails, the extension should request `update.json` again every 300000 + R milliseconds, where R is a random number between 0 and 300000.
 The extension should attempt this a maximum of 6 times until it is able to fetch `update.json` and verify the contents before defaulting back to waiting 3 hours.

 Every time the extension finds that the data provided by `update.json` to be inauthentic,